polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/learn.md

 Sounds easy enough?

-If your node is finished compiling, then you are ready to move to the next section where we will actually build this Proof of Existence module!
+If your node is finished compiling, then you are ready to move to the next section where we will interact with your Substrate node template!